 In addition to the impact of opioid abuse on criminal courts, the nation's family and juvenile courts, and child welfare systems, are also deeply impacted.
-A report by DHS/Administration for Children and Families shows that from FY 2000 to 2019, the percentage of removals nationally due to parental substance abuse increased 18.5 percent to 38.9 percent - an increase of 20.4 percentage points.1 Thirteen (13) states report that 50 percent or more of the removals are due to parental substance abuse.2
+A report by DHS/Administration for Children and Families shows that from FY 2000 to 2019, the percentage of removals nationally due to parental substance abuse increased 18.5 percent to 38.9 percent - an increase of 20.4 percentage points.
+Thirteen (13) states report that 50 percent or more of the removals are due to parental substance abuse.

-Adverse childhood experiences (ACES) significantly impact the likelihood of future substance abuse, violence, and justice system involvement.3 Prevention and intervention strategies, such as early identification of trauma and trauma-informed treatment, can significantly reduce the impacts of ACES.
+Adverse childhood experiences (ACES) significantly impact the likelihood of future substance abuse, violence, and justice system involvement.
+Prevention and intervention strategies, such as early identification of trauma and trauma-informed treatment, can significantly reduce the impacts of ACES.
 With SJI support, the National Center for State Courts (NCSC), the Institute for Intergovernmental Research (IIR), the National Council of Juvenile and Family Court Judges (NCJFCJ), and The National Judicial College (NJC) have developed a collaboration to assist state courts in addressing the impact of opioids on children and families.

-Additionally, SJI is partnering with the U.S. Department of Justice/Bureau of Justice Assistance (BJA), and the Centers for Disease Control (CDC) to provide funding to rural demonstration sites through the Rural Responses to the Opioid Epidemic (RROE) initiative.
-The RROE is part

-1 U.S. Department of Health and Human Services, Administration for Children and Families (2020). https://www.acf.hhs.gov/sites/default/files/documents/cb/afcarsreport27.pdf of a series of demonstration projects associated with BJA's Comprehensive Opioid, Stimulant, and Substance Abuse Program (COSSAP).
-SJI funding is enabling the demonstration sites to include the state courts in their work, and ensuring courts have the resources they need to contribute to the overall objectives of each site.
-The Institute for Intergovernmental Research (IIR) - a non-profit that has a long history serving as a technical assistance provider for BJA grants - is providing the coordination and technical assistance for this initiative.
+Additionally, SJI partnered with the U.S. Department of Justice/Bureau of Justice Assistance (BJA), and the Centers for Disease Control (CDC) to provide funding to rural demonstration sites through the Rural Responses to the Opioid Epidemic (RROE) initiative.
+The RROE was part of a series of demonstration projects associated with BJA's Comprehensive Opioid, Stimulant, and Substance Abuse Program (COSSAP).
+SJI funding enabled the demonstration sites to include the state courts in their work, and ensuring courts have the resources they need to contribute to the overall objectives of each site.
+The Institute for Intergovernmental Research